Updated May 7, 2021

 New Jersey Travel Advisory

-The State of New Jersey has issued an incoming travel advisory that says travelers and residents entering New Jersey from any U.S. state or territory beyond the immediate region (outside of New York, Connecticut, Pennsylvania, and Delaware) should quarantine for 14 days.
-Check New Jersey FAQs for the most up-to-date information.
+Travelers and residents entering New Jersey from any U.S. state or territory beyond the immediate region (New York, Connecticut, Pennsylvania, and Delaware) should self-quarantine for 10 days.
+Individuals who test negative on a viral test for Covid-19 must self-quarantine for 7 full days.
+New Jersey FAQs.

 United States Travel Advisory